yyc12345/WhispersAbyss/README.md

 This project consist of 2 parts.
 WhispersAbyss is the main converter written in C++, and ShadowWalker is a tiny BMMO client written in Python.
 ShadowWalker only implement some basic functions of BMMO protocol, such as login, logout and etc. It is used as a tester for WhispersAbyss and check whether WhispersAbyss can work normally.

-## Abandoned Project

-This project no longer update anymore.
-The protocol of BMMO is volatile and can not be concluded as a stable principle.
-Have a good day, every Ballance players.
-I am not play Ballance technology anymore.

 ## Usage

 ### WhispersAbyss

-Syntax: `WhispersAbyss [accept_port] [server_address]`
+Syntax: `WhispersAbyss [accept_port]`

-Accept port is the port which will accept TCP connections, for example, `6172`.
+`accept_port` is the port which will accept TCP connections, for example, `6172`.
-Server address is the combination of host and port, for example, `bmmmo.server.net:26675`.

 WhispersAbyss is a console application.
 You can see some real-time output after starting this application.
-You can press `h` on keyboard directly to see more useful options.
+You can press `p` on keyboard directly to show all profiles of running connections.
 Press `q` to exit application.

 ### ShadowWalker

-Syntax: `python3 ShadowWalker.py [port] [username] [uuid]`
+Syntax: `python3 ShadowWalker.py -p [local_port] -u [remote_url] -n [username] -i [uuid]`

-Port is pointed to the acceptor port of WhispersAbyss.
+`local_port` is pointed to the acceptor port of WhispersAbyss.
+`remote_url` is the combination of host and port which you want to connect, for example, `bmmmo.server.net:26675`.
-Username is in-game name.
+`username` is in-game name.
-Uuid is an unique identifier for each user.
+`uuid` is an unique identifier for each user.
 Its ususally have the format like `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.

-Just like WhispersAbyss, after starting client, you can press `h` for help and press `q` to exit program.
+Press `q` to exit program.
+Press `p` for show user list.
+Press Tab to open a chat prompt and you can input your chat content.

 ## Compile